willemsrb/simple-jmx/README.md

 - The anonymous SSL implementation (`nl.futureedge.simple.jmx.socket.AnonymousSslSocketFactory`) does not have any specific configuration.
 - The system SSL implementation (`nl.futureedge.simple.jmx.socket.SystemSslSocketFactory`) uses the system default SSLContext and should be configured using the [system configuration](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html).
 - Applications can also implement the `nl.futureedge.simple.jmx.socket.JMXSocketFactory` interface to fully customize their connections.

+When a client issues a request via the JMX connection a timeout is used to determine a timely response (default is 15 seconds).
+Configure the timeout using the `jmx.remote.requesttimeout` key in the environment.

+Threads created by the server components are given 'normal' priority by default.
+Configure the priority using the `jmx.remote.threadpriority` key in the environment.

 ## Examples
 Simple JMX can be started via any means that can start and configure (set an environment) a standaard JMX (Server) Connector.
 See the following examples: